%20(2).avif)

 There is also the case where companies started with Configuration Management as their main way of building a platform for the developers, and the coupling to the Configuration Management tool became too complicated to be worth "untangling" in the short-term or even mid-term.

-Ansible is an agentless automation tool used to standardize configuration management, application deployment, and day-2 operations across infrastructure.
-It is commonly chosen to reduce manual work, improve repeatability, and enforce consistent system state at scale.
+Ansible is an agentless automation platform used to standardize configuration, orchestrate deployments, and run operational tasks across infrastructure.
+It is commonly adopted to reduce manual toil, improve consistency between environments, and make change execution repeatable and auditable.

-Common alternatives include Puppet, Chef, and SaltStack, as well as cloud-native options such as AWS Systems Manager for AWS-centric environments.
+Common alternatives include Puppet, Chef, SaltStack, and cloud-native options such as AWS Systems Manager.

 Our experience with Ansible across infrastructure and application operations helped us build repeatable automation patterns, reusable roles, and delivery playbooks that we now apply to client environments to reduce manual work and improve reliability.